Parents and Families

+Schools should be proactive in creating a school culture that respects and values all students and fosters understanding of gender identity within the school community.
 These guidelines are intended to help schools ensure a safe learning environment free of discrimination and harassment, and to promote the educational and social integration of transgender students.
 They do not anticipate every situation that may occur and the needs of each student must be assessed on a case-by-case basis.
 Every student and school is unique and building administrators should discuss these issues with students and their families and draw on the experiences and expertise of their colleagues as well as external resources where appropriate.

 2. “Transgender” is a term which describes people whose gender identity or gender expression is different from their assigned sex at birth.

 3. “Gender expression” refers to the way a person expresses gender to others in ways that are socially defined as either masculine or feminine, such as through behavior, clothing, hairstyles, activities, voice or mannerisms.

 4. Gender non-conforming people are those whose gender-related identity and/or gender expression do not conform to the social expectations or norms for a person of that sex assigned at birth.